joshburgess/inferno-most-fp-demo/README.md

 # inferno-most-fp-demo
-A demo showing how to build a React+Redux-like architecture from scratch using Inferno, Most.js, reactive programmning, and various functional programming tools & techniques
+A demo for the ReactJS Tampa Bay meetup showing how to build a React+Redux-like architecture from scratch using Inferno, Most.js, reactive programmning, and various functional programming tools & techniques

 ## Instructions: